 A construction risk management plan is developed in the early stages of the construction planning process.
 It details what project risks might occur and the risk response to resolve them.
 This includes designating someone on the crew to own the issue and address it.

-What are the Types of Risk in Construction Projects?
+What Are the Types of Risk in Construction Projects?

 In general, risk is anything that will delay the project or create further costs.
-There are many sources for risk on a construction site.
+There are many sources of risk on a construction site.
 To create a better risk management plan, it’s essential to know what risks there are, and where they will occur:

 - Safety Risk: Your crew is your most valuable resource.
 Nothing can be done without them.
 They are also subject to safety hazards, as many of the tasks assigned to them can be dangerous.
 While your crew is skilled and experienced, accidents can happen.
 Know the safety risks to your crew, what hazards they might fall prey to and create a safety plan to ensure employee safety.